esmahh/portfolio/README.md

  <br>
  <br>

-This is my design for a dashboard.
+This is my design for Location App Admin Dashboard.
 Software used: Figma.
 ![dashboard1.jpg](/img/dashboard1.jpg)